 If the share of a partner belongs to the operating assets of a company, the tax-free allowance can be claimed only within the profit assessment of this company, i.e. it is calculated based on the profit of the company including the profit accrued from the partnership.

-Here is how the tax-free allowance works:
+Here is a detailed explanation of how the tax-free allowance works:

 |Basic tax-free allowance||Investment-based tax-free allowance|